Origin PC launches EVO17-S gaming laptop with 240Hz display

 Both laptops are powered by Nvidia GeForce RTX Super graphics cards with Max-Q design and an Intel Core 10th Gen processor

+featuring up to 8 cores and 16 threads.
 Each laptop offers high-end performance, a 17.3-inch screen with a 240Hz refresh rate, and improved battery life in a sleek and portable chassis.
 The machines feature real-time ray-tracing, which brings realistic shadows and lighting to games and graphics performance.
 The laptops can sport up to an Nvidia GeForce RTX 2080 Super card.

-The Intel 10th Gen Core i7-10875H processor can hit a 5.1GHz clock speed using Intel Max Turbo with an Intel Core i7-10875H 8-core processor.
-The EVO17-S and NT-17 laptops are capable of supporting 64GB RAM to make it ready to run multiple programs at the same time.
+The Intel 10th Gen Core i7-10875H processor can hit a 5.1GHz clock speed using Intel Max Turbo.
+The EVO17-S and NT-17 laptops are capable of supporting 64GB of RAM.
 Customers can choose from different narrow bezel display options for the EVO17-S and NT-17, such as a 17.3-inch 240Hz 1080p display for fast-paced multiplayer games, a 60Hz UHD display that can show 100% of Adobe RGB colors, and a 144Hz 1080p display for general use.

 Oteher features include: